 4 Loyalty Marketing Strategies to Keep Your Customers Happier, Longer

 Imagine this: You have a nice ecommerce store with your digital marketing efforts focusing on bring in new leads.
 Your website has clear calls to action with the occasional promotions to draw in new customers.
-You have active social media accounts that promote your brand story and latest products.
+You have active social media accounts that promote your latest products and brand story.
 You monitor your lead generation and conversion rates, optimizing for new customers to make a purchase.

 You do all this so you can maximize your sales.
 But, in reality, you need to be thinking of the bigger picture.